mrljaime/geo-simulator/readme.md

         node/nodejs webSocket.js

 Thank you!
-This project will be better in a couple days.
-I like it.
+I make this change to remind me that I will do this for an app and the server side implementation for web sockets will be write in Java.

 Cheers.
 Jaime.